snst-lab/SimAsset/README.md

 ### 2. Place

- Place the files as follow.
+ Place files in your working directory.
+Below is an example.

 ```console
 [Working Directory]